-In 2012, Mason, who is based in Lyons, Colorado, founded The Handy Woman LLC.
+In 2012, Mason founded the Handy Woman LLC.
 Her mission: to teach people, women homeowners in particular, how to care for their houses.
 Those who sign up for coaching, either one-on-one, in small groups, or in larger classes, get hands-on experience with typical home-maintenance projects.
 “Many of the repairs I’ve done for others over the years could have been avoided if the homeowners had been aware of basic maintenance procedures,” Mason says.
 “Most of these jobs are simple and can save quite a bit of money if they’re carried out on a regular basis.

 A house that’s in good health will be safe to live in, protected against damage, and running efficiently.
-Our handywoman–we like to think of her as the “house doctor”– brings you her top 10 maintenance tips to keep your house in peak condition.
+Though the Handy Woman LLC has since closed up shop, we still turn to Mason—we like to think of her as the “house doctor.”
+Here she shares her top 10 maintenance tips to keep your house in peak condition.

 1. Know where your main electrical panel and water shut-off valve are located.